wpiyaphon/gm-poc-package/README.md

 # @wpiyaphon/gm-poc-package

-A React component library with a customizable Button component.
+A React component library with a customizable Button component built with TypeScript.

 ## Installation